 Be Supportive of Your Child's Extended Family Relationships

-Sometimes it will just "sink in" more readily when your sister says to your child the very same things that you've been saying for months.
+Sometimes it will just "sink in" more readily when your sister or father says to your child the very same things that you've been saying for months.
 Recognizing that, do what you can to maintain those vital extended family relationships.
-And if your child doesn't have a special aunt or uncle around, or if there isn't anyone you really trust to be a positive influence, consider signing your child up for a youth mentoring program like Big Brothers Big Sisters.
-Their experienced,... qualified mentors are trained in listening to kids, helping them to express themselves, and accepting them unconditionally.Continue to 5 of 5 below.
+And if your child doesn't have a special aunt or grandparent around, or if there isn't anyone you really trust to be a positive influence, consider signing your child up for a youth mentoring program like Big Brothers Big Sisters.
+Their... experienced, qualified mentors are trained in listening to kids, helping them to express themselves, and accepting them unconditionally.Continue to 5 of 5 below.

 05 of 05